3. Test your composition

 }

-• User's access control preference is applied
+- User's access control configuration is applied appropriately

-• AES256 encryption is enabled by default
+- Enabled encryption by default

 Test conditional features